BearXP/SemanticUI_tb/README.md

 ### CSS Library
 Step 0 has been to look at different CSS libraries for this project.
 Looking at Tailwind, Bootstrap, Bulma, etc, I can see a lot of options available for me, but semantic-ui seems to have everything I want out of the box.

+Unfortunately semantic-ui is apparently [abandoned](https://github.com/fomantic/Fomantic-UI-Docs/), the last update was 4 years agom, on 22/Oct/2018.
+It looks like there's a fork called [fomantic-ui](https://fomantic-ui.com/) which seems to still be active.
+The last release was almost a year ago, but I can see commits as recently as 18 hours ago, which is promising

 ### Steps 1 onwards:

 Note, I've pushed as much of the flask stuff as possible until the end.
 This is intentional. **LEARN jQUERY MARK**!